-Research and development expenses during the three months ended September 30, 2024 were consistent with the comparable prior year period.
-We completed our Phase 2 proof of concept clinical trial for ACI during the first half of the fiscal year ended June 30, 2024.
-Rather than proceeding directly with the Phase 3 oral ACI studies in adults, we are prioritizing the advancement of a selonabant IV formulation as a potential treatment for pediatric patients with unintentional cannabis poisoning, which we believe offers the potential for a faster timeline to approval relative to the adult oral product.
+Research and development expenses during the three and six months ended December 31, 2024 increased by \$0.2 million from the comparable prior year period.
+Rather than proceeding directly with the Phase 3 oral ACI studies in adults, we are prioritizing the advancement of a selonabant IV formulation as a potential treatment for pediatric patients with cannabis-induced CNS depression, which we believe offers the potential for a faster timeline to approval relative to the adult oral product.
+As a result, pre-clinical, nonclinical, and clinical studies expenses increased \$0.1 million for the three and six months ended December 31, 2024 from the prior periods.
 We expect our research and development expenses to increase as we continue to scale up the IV formulation and commence clinical safety studies.